LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/DerivedDataTypes/PointersAndReferences/_Pointers.md

 An array is a pointer to the first element.
 Should you need to access the second element via the expression myNumbers[1], you can also access the same using the pointer pointToNums with the syntax *(pointToNums + 1).
 The third element is accessed in the static array using myNumbers[2], whereas the third element is accessed in the dynamic array using the syntax *(pointToNums + 2).

+In all but two cases (which we’ll cover below), when a fixed array is used in an expression, the fixed array will decay (be implicitly converted) into a pointer that points to the first element of the array.
+You can see this in the following program:

+Differences between pointers and fixed arrays

+There are a few cases where the difference in typing between fixed arrays and pointers makes a difference.
+These help illustrate that a fixed array and a pointer are not the same.

+The primary difference occurs when using the sizeof() operator.
+When used on a fixed array, sizeof returns the size of the entire array (array length * element size).
+When used on a pointer, sizeof returns the size of a memory address (in bytes).
+A fixed array knows how long the array it is pointing to is.
+A pointer to the array does not.

+The second difference occurs when using the address-of operator (&).
+Taking the address of a pointer yields the memory address of the pointer variable.
+Taking the address of the array returns a pointer to the entire array.
+This pointer also points to the first element of the array, but the type information is different.
+It’s unlikely you’ll ever need to use this.

 #### Handling Decay
 Often, you pass arrays as two arguments: